Aphasia is a communication disability

 Recovery from communication impairment will be different for everyone.
 It can take time to rebuild confidence in socialising and how to make the most of your language skills.

-help younger Stroke Survivors reclaim their lives through active peer support and independent recovery.
+Different Strokes help younger people reclaim their lives through active peer support and independent recovery.

 The Stroke Association have some useful information on aphasia